adilelli/Profile/README.md

 # Profile

 Software Developer who focuses on Blockchain; Unity Game Development in c# and firebase db; Technical Writing.
+Currently involved in front end dev with VueJs

 An IoT enthusiast.
 Touch on arduino, sensors, firebase, esp32, max6675 and building api endpoints.